Kymylyy/mica-register/README.md

 ## Current Status

-The application is in MVP development phase.
-See `TODO.md` for current tasks and improvements.
+The application is in active development.
+Production deployment is ready - see Deployment section above.

-### Known Issues / TODO
+### Known Issues
 - "Last updated" timestamp in header shows placeholder - needs API endpoint
 - Automatic data download from ESMA website not yet implemented
-- Production deployment ready - see Deployment section above

 ## Notes